AleksandrRogov/DynamicsWebApi/.github/README.md

 top | `number` | Limit the number of results returned by using the $top system query option.

 All requests to Web API that have long URLs (more than 2000 characters) are automatically converted to a Batch Request.
 This feature is very convenient when you make a call with big Fetch XMLs.
-No special parameters needed to do a convertation.
+No special parameters are needed to do a conversion.

 > [!NOTE]
 > This feature may cause an issue in Microsoft Power Pages because Batch Requests are not supported there out of the box.
 Please keep your requests short :)